svdleer/isw/docs/netshot_integration.md

 ## Performance Optimization

+The API includes several optimizations to ensure fast response times:

-To improve performance, the API retrieves all Netshot devices in a single API call instead of making individual requests for each device.
-This significantly reduces network overhead and improves response times.
+1. **Single API Call**: All Netshot devices are retrieved in a single API call instead of making individual requests for each device.

+2. **Optimized Queries**: Special wildcard searches like `*CCAP*` use optimized SQL queries to improve database performance.

+3. **Limited Processing**: For large result sets (over 50 devices), the API intelligently limits Netshot data processing to the most relevant devices.

+4. **Asynchronous Data Loading**: Database results are immediately returned while Netshot data is processed in the background.

 ## Caching